NikiiG/Project-2/README.md

 Getting started

 Future Enhancements
-.filter
+.Add filter
-.dashboard with bthe graphs
+.dashboard with the graphs